s1d15/MemoryForensics/tools/README.md

-# Custom Forensics Tool
-**Project:** Memory and Volatile Data Forensics **Author:** Nhat Nguyen
+# Memory and Volatile Data Forensics

+**Author:** Nhat Nguyen

+## Purpose
-**Purpose:** Custom tools developed to support real-time attack detection, credential theft, and fileless malware analysis.
+Custom tools developed to support:
+- Real-time attack detection
+- Credential theft analysis
+- Fileless malware analysis

 ## Dependencies
 All included dependencies can be installed using `requirements.txt` using the command: